mholling/nswtopo/README.markdown

       altitude: 45            # angle of illumination from horizon (45 is standard)
       exaggeration: 1         # vertical exaggeration factor
       opacity: 0.3            # opacity of the shaded relief; determines how subtle the effect is

+The shaded relief is derived from low-resolution (45 metres per pixel) elevation data, and is embedded directly into the map at that resolution.
+Most SVG rendering engines correctly scale up such low-resolution data, producing a natural-looking, smooth gradient.
+However some software (Inkscape in particular) renders this data in a blocky, pixelated fashion.
+If you are using Inkscape and are unhappy with this appearance, you can instead download the relief layer at a higher resolution - say, 10.0 metres per pixel.
+(The compromise here is a significant increase in the SVG file size)

+    relief:
+      resolution: 10.0

 ## UTM Grid